Splutox/osticket-prereqs/README.md

 </p>
 <p>

 <p align="center"><strong>As you continue to set up MySQL, when you get to "configuration type", select "Standard Configuration".
 When you get to "Security Options", for your password, type in "root".
-(This password is just for example, if you were applying this for a real company, you would use your password.)
+(This password is just for example; if you were applying this for a real company, you would use your password.)
 Hit next, then execute.
 </p>
 <br />